Support for Multicultural Programs

-If you have questions or are interested in learning more about SRP's ethnic minority initiatives, call (602) 236-4476.
+If you have questions or are interested in learning more about SRP's multicultural programs, call (602) 236-4476.

 The selection of SRP's multicultural programs is based on long-term partnerships, as well as key input from diverse community leaders and education experts.
-Our goal is to make informed investments in areas of opportunity that affect an array of ethnic minorities.
+Our goal is to make informed investments in areas of opportunity that further our mission.

 - Hispanic Leadership Institute (HLI): HLI promotes the individual development of Hispanics for increased participation in leadership roles and serves as a principal education and networking resource for expertise in and advocacy of leadership issues affecting Latino communities.

 - Asian Corporate and Entrepreneur Leaders (ACEL): ACEL supports the development of leaders within the Asian American community through professional development, cultural awareness, community service and mentorship.
 Members of ACEL represent a variety of fields and contribute to the community through volunteer and charity work.

 - Chicanos Por La Causa (CPLC) Teacher Esperanza Awards: Realizing the important work teachers complete in difficult environments, CPLC made the decision to honor this group of unsung heroes.
 CPLC, along with its corporate and community partners, initiated in 1999 the Esperanza Latino Teacher Awards, which when translated means the "hope" teacher awards.
 This prestigious event recognizes outstanding Latino educators who are, in essence, the hope for future generations.